Nutrition and cognition: Vitamin B9 (folic acid)

-Because neurulation may be completed before pregnancy is recognized, it is recommended that women capable of becoming pregnant take about 400μg of folic acid from fortified foods, supplements, or a combination of the two in order to reduce the risk of neural tube defects.
+Because neurulation may be completed before pregnancy is recognized, it is recommended that women capable of becoming pregnant take about 400 μg of folic acid from fortified foods, supplements, or a combination of the two in order to reduce the risk of neural tube defects.
 These major anomalies in the nervous system can be reduced by 85% with systematic folate supplementation occurring before the onset of pregnancy.
 The incidence of Alzheimer's and other cognitive diseases has been loosely connected to deficiencies in folate.
 It is recommended for the elderly to consume folate through food, fortified or not, and supplements in order to reduce risk of developing the disease.